subirvarma/GeneralCognitics/_posts/ofdm.md

 On the receive side the signal is first decomposed into its indivdual components by multiplication with the N single carriers in parallel.
 This is followed by a parallel to serial converter and then the detection block in which the transmitted bits are recovered, .

-### Implementatuin Using the Discrete Fourier Transform
+### OFDM Implementation Using the Discrete Fourier Transform

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm20.ppm)

 Figure: Using Inverse Discrete Fourier Transform in an OFDM Transmitter

-## OFDM Implementation using the Discrete Fourier Transform